Kia ora, I’m Sel.

 Equity (the social kind) is about the risks you’re willing to take and sacrifices you’ll make for the good of others.

-In all cases, we will defer to the voice of lived experience and we will advise you to do the same.
+Crucially: I will defer to the voice of lived experience and will advise you to do the same.
 Co-design means to extend the invitation to plan the party, not consulting upon it after you’ve decided on the theme.

 Lead with curiosity, couple it with humility.